MaximilianHanussek/virtual_cluster_local_ips/README.md

 Please change into the root directory of the repository and run the following script:
 <pre>sh stop_node /path/to/rc/file</pre>

 The lastly added node will be chosen to be removed from the cluster.
 First no new jobs are allowed to be scheduled onn the node for removal.
 After all currently running jobs on this node are finished the node is removed from TORQUE.
 In the next step the node is removed from the BeeOND shared file system.
 First no new data has to be written to the volume of this node.
 Then all the data distributed on this node is migrated to the other nodes (if possible, means enough capacity is left).
 At the end the node is deleted from the host file on the master node and therefore completely decoupled.
-As a final step the the resources available to UNICORE are updated.
+As a final step the resources available to UNICORE are updated.
 At the end the VM and its attached Cinder volume are destroyed.
 Please enter the corresponding rc file password if you are asked for it.